 The BCMR has broad authority to correct the mistakes and injustices that may appear in a veteran’s military records.
 It also has the authority to correct mistakes on a veteran’s DD Form 214, the service document that represents the complete record of a veteran’s military service.

 HOW LONG DO YOU HAVE TO REQUEST A DISCHARGE UPGRADE?

-If you are seeking to have your military discharge upgraded, an upgrade can be sought for up to twenty years after the date of your discharge.
+If you are seeking to have your military discharge upgraded, an upgrade can be sought for up to fifteen years after the date of your discharge.
 The Discharge Review Board (DRB) has the power to change military separation codes, upgrade military discharges, and award back pay.

 There are three types of “administrative” discharges from the military, and two types of “punitive” discharges.
 The administrative discharges are HON (Honorable), GEN (General Under Honorable Conditions), and OTH (Other than Honorable).

 The punitive discharges are BCD (Bad Conduct) and DD (Dishonorable).
 A veteran with a GEN or OTH discharge may not be eligible for his or her full benefits.
 Veterans with punitive discharges, in most cases, do not qualify for any benefits.

 That’s one reason why seeking and obtaining a discharge upgrade is so important.
 Veterans may seek discharge upgrades to regain their benefits.
 If you’ve requested a discharge upgrade and the request was denied, put the matter in the hands of the right military records correction lawyer.

 WHO CAN HELP YOU SET THE RECORD STRAIGHT?